EnexaProject/documentation/pages/mydoc/application_dev.md

 This tutorial guides you through creating a basic Java application to interact with the ENEXA service.
 The application will perform tasks such as adding a file to the service using the "add_resource" endpoint and initiating a triple extraction module by sending a request with the IRI of the added file.
 Finally, it will display the result as a string.

+you can find the source code of this application [here](https://github.com/EnexaProject/enexa-service/blob/d902f4d81e0df12eaf14a265acf6370f7aab3503/src/main/java/eu/enexa/example/SimpleClient.java)

+in this toturial we want to run the extraction module [see here](https://github.com/EnexaProject/enexa-extraction-module)

 Assumptions:

 we assume the Enexa service hosted at http://localhost:8080